Bruno Kirby: Career

-Personal life and death
+Personal life

+He shared the same birthday, April 28, with his father, actor Bruce Kirby, who was born in 1925.
+Kirby attended Power Memorial Academy.

-Kirby, like his character in This is Spinal Tap, was a fan of Frank Sinatra.
+Like his character in This is Spinal Tap, Kirby was a fan of Frank Sinatra.
 He enjoyed playing softball in the late 1970s.
 He was also strongly allergic to horses and needed daily allergy shots on the set of City Slickers (this was part of the reason he declined to return for City Slickers II: The Legend of Curly's Gold).

-Kirby married Lynn Sellers on September 29, 2003.
+During the 1970s Kirby was in a relationship with actress Annette O'Toole.
+He married actress Lynn Sellers on September 29, 2003.
 They remained married until his death in 2006.

-He shared the same birthday, April 28, with his father, actor Bruce Kirby, who was born in 1925.
+Death

 Kirby died on August 14, 2006, at age 57, from complications related to leukemia.